KnowOneActual/backup-vscodium/README.md

 ---

-## ⚠️ Early Development
+🚨 Heads Up: Still in Early Days!

-**Warning:** This project is in its early stages.
-The scripts have not been thoroughly tested and could have unexpected issues.
-Please **use at your own risk** and always back up your backups!
+This project is brand new, and the scripts haven't been exhaustively tested yet.
+Please be aware that there might be unexpected issues, and we recommend you use it at your own risk.
+Backup your backups :) If you find any issues, please let us know—we're actively working on it!

 ---

-## What it Backs Up
+## 💾 What it Backs Up

 This tool finds your VSCodium configuration and copies:
 * `settings.json` (Your settings)